Citrix Managed Desktops

 Non-domain-joined catalogs with Citrix managed Azure AD

 Citrix-managed Azure AD is used to manage users.
-Here customers don’t need to access resources from the on-premises network.
+Here customers don’t must access resources from the on-premises network.
 This deployment is the simplest way to conduct POCs for non-domain-joined VDAs.
 Limited user management is performed through the CMD UI.
 The Citrix managed Azure AD does not offer all the options of Azure AD authentication, for example, MFA is not configurable with the Citrix managed Azure AD.

 Non-domain-joined catalogs with customer-managed Azure AD